kinleydhinata/PubMed-SyRev-Scraper/README.md

 ## Contact

-For questions or suggestions, please contact [Your Name] at [Your Email].
+For questions or suggestions, please contact me at kinleydhinata@gmail.com